kairosity/mp4-lionize/README.md

 ### Learnability and communication of functionality

-- Because of all of the above consistent and convention attributes, learnability is very high and quick for this application.
+- This targeted focus on consistency means that learnability is very high as is ease of use.
-- There is very little about it that the user will not be expecting or anticipating.
+- Structurally, there is very little (if anything) in this application that the user will not be expecting or anticipating.
 - On all pages that require the user to *do* something, what they are expected to do, is clearly and succinctly explained.

 The name of the application itself communicates the essence of what the business does.
 "Lionize" means to enhance the fame and standing in the world of something or someone.
 This is followed by a further explanation of the business' raison d'etre.
 Scrolling down further elucidates what is on offer by grouping and summarizing the four different categories of products.
 Introductions to each of these product / services can be viewed by clicking on the "Learn More" buttons.
 This process of unfolding follows formulaic lines and is structured this way so as to first pique the user's interest and then slowly feed them more information without overloading them.
 Once they learn about the products, they are then told explicitly why they should register, and ideally the homepage user flow ends with them clicking the "Register" button.
-Should they choose to keep scrolling there is an introduction to the main stakeholders in the business and then a contact form should they wish to get in touch to ask any questions.
+Should they choose to keep scrolling there is an introduction to the main stakeholders in the business and then a contact form if they want to get in touch to ask any questions.

 ### Feedback

-- Most actions a user can do on the application are followed by various forms of immediate feedback.
+- Most user actions are followed by various forms of immediate feedback.
 - Clicking the logout button brings the user to a logout confirmation page and then when they confirm their logout intent, they see a toast message telling them they have successfully signed out.
 - Registration is confirmed via email.
 - Logging in brings the user directly to their user portal as well as delivering a login confirmation message via toast that communicates both the action and reassures them of its accuracy with the inclusion of their username in the message content itself.